Chigozirim-web/libevent_server/README.md

 ./gwgd [-p some_port_number]

+Finally,
-Then connect to port the libevent server is running on
+connect to port the libevent server is running on;

-if option "-p" was not included when running ./gwgd, then connect to port 8000
+if option "-p" was not included when running ./gwgd, then connect to port 8000.